About me

 Session fees for online via Zoom/telephone/email are £55.
 If you feel that a concessionary rate applies to you, please do let me know and we can discuss this further.

-If you would like a face-to-face appointment, this will be £68 (due to the room booking fee and administration costs) at The Practice Clinic in Thame.
+If you would like a face-to-face appointment, this will be £75 (due to the cost of administration and using a private comfortable room in Thame).

 Please let me know if you need to cancel within 24 hours, or if full payment will be required.